Community City Guides

 Known for its sandy shorelines, vibrant downtown area, and award-winning independent bookstore—Madison is a friendly, laid-back, old school beach town.
 At Hammonasset Beach State Park – Connecticut’s largest shoreline park – you’ll discover more than 550 grassy campsites, a beautiful beach and a pristine nature center.
 And with charging stations located on-site at the state park, you can top off while you explore, build sandcastles or simply relax on the beach.

 Afterwards, you’ll want to take a drive-up historic Route 1 where you’ll find dozens of locally-owned shops and restaurants.
-Visit downtown Madison, which has many independent boutiques, like J. Horton and Creations, and family-owned restaurants, such as Cohen’s Bagels and Sea House.
+Visit downtown Madison, which has many independent boutiques, like J. Horton and Creations, and family-owned restaurants, such as Cohen’s Bagels.
 Book lovers will not want to miss a chance to explore R.J.
 Julia Booksellers, a 6,000 sq. ft. independent bookstore that hosts hundreds of author events every year.
 There are several charging stations nearby this great downtown area.
 Looking to make it an overnight trip?
 Dine and unwind at one of Madison’s numerous beachfront hotels like the scenic Madison Beach Hotel, offering onsite charging or the Tidewater Inn, a local bed and breakfast with eight guest rooms and a cozy hideaway cottage located minutes from the beach and downtown Madison.